 How do you slice a molecule of glucose in half?

 With sharp knives?
 Not really.
-But you lyse it through glycolysis.
+But you essentially slice it in half through glycolysis.
 This is an extremely important part of cellular respiration.
 It happens all the time, both with and without oxygen.
 And in the process, transfers some energy to ATP.

 Cellular Respiration Stage I: Glycolysis

 The first stage of cellular respiration is glycolysis.
 It does not require oxygen, and it does not take place in the mitochondrion - it takes place in the cytosol of the cytoplasm.